Pre-instruction for Pedestrians Interacting Autonomous Vehicles with an eHMI: Effects on Their Psychology and Walking Behavior: METHOD

-This experiment simulates a situation where a pedestrian encounters a car in a parking lot, as shown in Fig.~\ref{fig:map}.
-Specifically, the experimental participants drive to a shopping center and park in an underground parking lot.
-Thereafter, the participants encounter an AV or MV crossing the road to use an elevator.
-When the participants reach the roadway, the vehicle stops at the stop line.
-In this case, the participants must decide whether to cross the road because there is no clear rule that prioritizes pedestrians in the parking lot.
+This study applied a Wizard of Oz experimental design to ensure the safety of the experiment.
+Using a ghost driver trick~\citep{rothenbucher2016ghost}, a driver-less AV was simulated using an MV driven by an expert driver.
+This experiment simulates a scene in a shopping center parking lot where a pedestrian wants to cross the road to use an elevator, as shown in Fig.~\ref{fig:map}.
+Participants will encounter a car when crossing the road in four designed interaction scenarios.
+Participants need to decide whether to cross the road.
 This experiment was conducted in a blocked area of the B2F parking lot of Toyota Stadium, Toyota-shi, Aichi, Japan.
 This experiment complied with the Declaration of Helsinki and it was approved by the ethics review committee of the Institute of Innovation for Future Society, Nagoya University (No.~2021-12).
-Informed consent was obtained from each participant.